ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/20145be2-1899-490c-a534-27e4801a5329)

 The last thing I want to configure in the `[Service]` section is `KillMode`.
 This option controls how signals are sent to processes.
-Here are the available options:
+Here are the available options[8]:

 - `process` - kill only main process.
 - `mixed` - kill main and children processes.